-An artist's personal information may be used by the Art Collection and Galleries Unit in the preparation of interpretive materials, and catalogues and promotional materials, all of which may be in print or online format.
-For these purposes, an artist's personal information may also be used by other operational units of Deakin (e.g. its Marketing Division)
+An artist's personal information may be used by the Art Collection and Galleries Unit in preparation of interpretive materials, catalogues and promotional materials, all of which may be in print or online format.
+For these purposes, an artist's personal information may also be used by other operational units of Deakin (e.g., its Marketing Division)

 *During exhibitions only, closed public holidays.